lioujheyu/syno-chroot-gitlab/README.md

+(This guide has been deprecated.
+Just use dockerized gitlab on Synology NAS.)

 # GitLab on Synology NAS

 I always dream to setup a gitlab service on my own NAS.
 At first, I used ipkg and try to recompile everything from scratch but quickly fall into dependency hell until I found chroot.
 Thanks to the chroot, I only have to modify gitlab's configuration file without building the huge number of package.
 It also frees me from the old 4.2.3 gcc inside the ipkg and let the NAS be more closed to a real linux.